This guide was updated in August 2019.

 Can I get a beard transplant?

-A beard transplant can be performed on the moustache, goatee, cheek and sideburn areas, and is most often undertaken by those who are unable to grow sufficient facial hair.
+Yes.
+Demand for beard transplants has grown exponentially in the past couple of years, and many hair restoration clinics now offer the procedure.
+It is estimated that in the UK alone, over 4,500 beard transplants procedures were performed in 2014.A beard transplant can be performed on the moustache, goatee, cheek and sideburn areas, and is most often undertaken by those who are unable to grow sufficient facial hair.
 The beard transplant procedure works in the same manner as a standard hair transplant, with donor hairs taken from elsewhere on the body and implanted into the desired areas of the face.
 For a beard transplant, hairs are often extracted and implanted singularly, rather than taking grafts of 2-4 hairs.

-Beard transplants cost around $7,000 in the United States and as much as $22,000, but in countries such as Turkey and Thailand they can be found from as little as $1,921.
+Transplants can also be performed for hair on the eyebrows and eyelids.
+Beard transplants cost from around $7,000 to $22,000 in the US, but in countries such as Turkey and Thailand they can be found from as little as $2,000.